Have you ever purchased an item of clothing only to take it home, hang it in your wardrobe, and never ever wear it? It’s frustrating isn’t it?

 And if you’re thinking of writing all of this down, there is no need!
 I’ve designed a handy, Shop Smarter Checklist for you to download and take with you when you shop!
 You’ll find it at the end of this article.

-- It will help you to identify which clothes you're wearing the most (and what you're not wearing)
+1/ It will help you to identify which clothes you're wearing the most (and what you're not wearing).

 I provide my clients with photos of all the outfits I pulled together during our closet consultations and they tell me they find this immensely helpful!

-OK, this might seem like an obvious one but if you have a tendency to buy one piece at a time and struggle to integrate that into your collection, change how you shop.
+If you have a tendency to buy one piece at a time and then struggle to integrate that into your collection, change how you shop.

 A fairly safe way to try a new colour, print or trend, is through accessories.
 A pair of shoes in a bright colour will be a great way to take your style in a new direction without taking too much risk.

 More often than not, the reason you’re not wearing an item is because the fit isn’t quite right.
-I know what it’s like – you spot a piece you love, you try it on, instantly love it, and buy it.
-Then you get home, try it on again and something’s not right.
+I know what it’s like – you spot a piece you love, you try it on, instantly fall in love, rush to buy it…then you try it on again at home and something’s not right.

-Don’t get blinded by love.
-Take a few extra minutes in the fitting room to double check the fit of the garment and, if possible, take it in in two different sizes.
-If you’re not sure what to look for when you’re checking the fit of clothing, then you might want to read this post I wrote sharing my tips on what to look for, or you could download my FREE Shop Smarter Checklist at the bottom of this article that tells you exactly what to look for when checking the fit of a garment.
+If you’re not sure what to look for when you’re checking the fit of clothing, then you might want to read this post I wrote sharing my tips on what to look for

 Following on from the last point, if you love an item but are having any doubts about it, it’s probably not right for you.